Remember your child's first play dates as a toddler or preschooler? You chose the friends, the time, the venue, and the activity.

 Getting to Know Your Child's Friends

-Your child happily tells you what he ate for lunch or what he learned in math, but when it comes to his friends, mums the word.
-Children's play time is important for development, but they are inhabiting a world of their own making, one in which adults are tolerated, rather than invited to share.
+Your child happily tells you what they ate for lunch or learned in math, but when it comes to friends, they may not say as much.
 It's normal for children to want a measure of privacy with their friends.

 Navigating Friendship Conflicts

 Even best friends don't agree on everything.
-Sooner or later, your child will probably face conflict.
 How can you help your child work through disagreements?
 First, model how to resolve conflict peacefully.
-Teach children good manners and positive behavior, while setting clear rules for types of negative behavior, such as physical harm, name calling, sarcasm, ridicule, yelling, or slamming doors.
+Teach your child kindness and empathy skills while setting clear boundaries for negative behavior, such as physical harm, name calling, sarcasm, ridicule, yelling, or slamming doors.
 Demonstrate how to use language and listening to settle disputes.
 Here are some tips you can tell your child to teach them conflict resolution: